Peanut Butter Smoothie

 - 1/2 cup unsweetened almondmilk or regular dairy milk

-- 2 Tablespoons powdered peanut butter (such as PB Fit or PB2) or peanut flour, or 1 Tablespoon peanut butter
+- 2 Tablespoons powdered peanut butter (such as PB Fit or PB2), or 1 Tablespoon peanut butter

 - a tiny pinch of salt